 RJC recognises that Members aim to bring their practices into conformance with the RJC Code of Practices, and that depending on the circumstances, this may take time.
-The following guidance can be used by Members and Auditors in assessments of conformance with the Working Hours and Remuneration provisions.
+The following guidance can be used by Members and Auditors in assessments of conformance with the Working Hours and Remuneration provisions in situations where there is no Collective Bargaining Agreement, and the terms and conditions are at variance from the Applicable Law, but the terms and conditions would be permitted if they were part of a Collective Bargaining Agreement (for example, required overtime):

-- Conformance: Collective Bargaining Agreements exist as defined under Applicable Law and govern the relevant work terms/conditions. - Minor Non-conformance: some form of legally constituted worker engagement exists and there is agreed documentation (eg minutes of properly constituted meetings) that governs the relevant work terms/conditions; and variation of the terms/conditions would be permitted by law if they were part of a Collective Bargaining Agreement, but the agreed documentation does not constitute a Collective Bargaining Agreement under the Applicable Law.
+- Conformance: Collective Bargaining Agreements exist as defined under Applicable Law and govern the relevant work terms/conditions. - Minor Non-conformance: some form of legally constituted worker engagement exists and there is agreed documentation (eg minutes of properly constituted meetings) that governs the relevant work terms/conditions; and the agreed terms/conditions would be permitted by law if they were part of a Collective Bargaining Agreement, but the agreed documentation does not constitute a Collective Bargaining Agreement under the Applicable Law.
 Corrective action will be required over the Member's certification period to bring the matter into conformance.
-This could be via instituting processes to enable proper Collective Bargaining Agreements, or alternatively, ensuring compliance with Applicable Law for the employment terms and conditions. - Major Non-conformance: no form of legally constituted worker engagement governs the relevant terms/conditions.
+This could be via

+- instituting processes to enable proper Collective Bargaining Agreements, or alternatively, ensuring compliance with Applicable Law for the employment terms and conditions. - Major Non-conformance: no form of legally constituted worker engagement governs the relevant terms/conditions. - COP 19.3 Countries where rights are restricted: Members who operate in countries where Applicable Law restricts the right to freedom of association and collective bargaining shall not obstruct alternative means of association for Employees that are permitted under Applicable Law.
+Points to consider: - o Employers shall respect legal alternative means for workers to associate. - Companies must not pressure workers to join a company-controlled organisation in place of an organisation created by and controlled by workers.
-Suggested implementation approach (cont)

-COP 19.3 COUNTRIES WHERE RIGHTS ARE RESTRICTED:

-Members who operate in countries where Applicable Law restricts the right to freedom of association and collective bargaining shall not obstruct alternative means of association for Employees that are permitted under Applicable Law.

-Points to consider:

-- Employers shall respect legal alternative means for workers to associate. - Companies must not pressure workers to join a company-controlled organisation in place of an organisation created by and controlled by workers.

-CHECK:
+Check

-- Do you allow workers to associate freely in the organisations or unions of their choice? - Do you participate in collective bargaining agreements in good faith and adhere to the agreed outcomes? - In countries where workers' rights to associate are restricted, do you allow workers to associate in state controlled unions and/or alternative legal means of association?
+- ✓ Do you allow workers to associate freely in the organisations or unions of their choice? - ✓ Do you participate in collective bargaining agreements in good faith and adhere to the agreed outcomes? - ✓ In countries where workers' rights to associate are restricted, do you allow workers to associate in state controlled unions and/or alternative legal means of association?

-Further information
+E. Further information